d4nish1234/automate-user-simulation/README.md

 ## 3.0 GETTING STARTED:

 1. Download latest automateUserSimulation-x.x.x.jar: [Download for windows](https://github.com/d4nish1234/automate-user-simulation/blob/master/download/automate-user-simulation-0.3.0-SNAPSHOT.jar).
-2. Extract setup.properties from automateUserSimulation-x.x.x.jar and place it in the location of the placed jar
+2. Extract setup.properties and demo_setup.properties from automateUserSimulation-x.x.x.jar and place it in the location of the placed jar
-3. Open command prompt (ensure you have java 8 jre) and type java -jar automateUserSimulation.jar
+3. Open command prompt (ensure you have java 8 jre) and run java -jar automateUserSimulation.jar -demo to see a demo
+4. Modify steps in setup.properties to start scripting!
-4. Keep command prompt close as to stop the program anytime, you will need to navigate to cmd prompt and press ctrl+c.
+5. Keep command prompt near you and in order to terminate the program you will need to select the command prompt and press ctrl+c to kill.
 There is no kill command at the moment

 ### 3.1 COMMAND LINE PARAMETERS: